-A port is basically a physical docking point which is basically used to connect the external devices to the computer or we can say that A port act as an interface between computer and the external devices, e.g., we can hard drives, printers to the computer with the help of ports.
+A port is basically a physical docking point which is basically used to connect the external devices to the computer, or we can say that A port act as an interface between the computer and the external devices, e.g., we can connect hard drives, printers to the computer with the help of ports.

 Features of Computer ports: